MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 Determines Spam filtering mode.

 Possible values:
 - Enabled: Spam Filtering is fully enabled.
 Both Basic and Captcha Interactive Voice Response (IVR) checks are performed.
-In case the call is considered as spam, the user will get a "Spam Likely" notification in Teams.
+In case the call is considered spam, the user will get a "Spam Likely" notification in Teams.
 - Disabled: Spam Filtering is completely disabled.
 No checks are performed.
 A "Spam Likely" notification will not appear.
 - EnabledWithoutIVR: Spam Filtering is partially enabled.
 Captcha IVR checks are disabled.
 A "Spam Likely" notification will appear.
 A call might get dropped if it gets a high score from Basic checks.